PaulCombal/appack-cli/assets/creator/README.md

 Additionally, be aware that once the snapshot is created, users will not be able to adjust the VM's configuration (e.g. add a new disk, change the CPU count, etc.).

+Run the following command while your VM is still running and ready to open your desired program.

 * `appack creator snapshot`

 If the snapshot was created successfully, a package will be created following the id and version specified in